"Twilight" fans camp out days ahead of "Breaking Dawn-Part 2"

 The final film sees the bliss of newlyweds Bella (Stewart) and Edward (Pattinson) and their daughter threatened by an ancient vampire coven.

-"The Twilight Saga: Breaking Dawn - Part 2" opens in several European countries on November 14 and arrives in U.S. movie theatres on November 16.
+"The Twilight Saga: Breaking Dawn - Part 2" opens in several European countries on Nov.
+14 and arrives in U.S. movie theaters on Nov.
+16.